lukacsg/openlostcat/README.md

 Note that one of the quantifiers must be kept, since it will explicitly raise the level of expression to the category (bool) level, enforcing an implicit quantification of the other operand.
 If both quantifiers were omitted, the expression would remain on the item (filter) level, and therefore, the whole as a conjunction (AND condition) would be implicitly quantified, which would not be equivalent with the above.

-Nor the explicit `__AND_` condition cannot be left out from the latter variant, since otherwise the atomic filters would be quantified one by one.
+Nor the explicit `__AND_` condition cannot be left out from the latter variant, since otherwise the atomic filters would be quantified one by one, meaning the two tags may belong to different geographical objects.

 ### The Two Types of References (# vs. ##)